CAN LYME GO AWAY ON ITS OWN

 Not necessarily.

-What Happens If Lyme Disease Goes Untreated
+What Happens If Lyme Disease Is Left Untreated

-Early Lyme disease may involve:
+Early Lyme disease may include:

 1. Erythema migrans (bull’s-eye rash)